When it comes to your overall health, immunity and avoiding nutritional deficiencies, one of the best things to include in your diet are plant seeds.

 Snack on them raw or gently toast them and add to salads.
 You can even soak certain ones over night and add them to smoothies, porridge or raw deserts for a serious nutritional boost!

-These fare our of the healthiest seeds to eat when it comes to nutritional quality, versatility and taste.
+Here we reveal four of the healthiest seeds to eat when it comes to nutritional quality, versatility and taste to include in your diet regularly to support better health and vitality.

 1. Pumpkin Seeds

-Most people only think of pumpkin seeds after carving a pumpkin, but they should actually be incorporated into your diet year-round.
+Most people only think of or notice pumpkin seeds after cutting into a pumpkin, but these nutritional powerhouses should not be ignored.

 One of the best reasons to eat pumpkin seeds is that they are high in both magnesium and zinc.
-Just a few pumpkin seeds, or a tablespoon, account for almost 10% of your daily recommended magnesium and over 15% of your recommended daily zinc.
+Just a tablespoon of pumpkin seeds account for almost 10% of your daily recommended magnesium and over 15% of your recommended daily zinc.
 Zinc is known for its digestive enzyme production which helps support immune system function.

 Magnesium is especially important, since most people are actually deficient.